Milwaukie Redevelopment Area 5-Year Action Plan

 • I am trying to find information about progress at the Milwaukie Greenway project.
 I live on Monroe between Linwood And Fuller.
 They recently were out and surveyed the street.
 I assume this means The project is still moving forward.
 I I would like to find timelines for the projects as well as find out the final plan for the route.

-Karalyn asked about 2 years ago
+Karalyn asked over 2 years ago

 Hi Karalyn,